Manuinng/taqc-team2/README.md

 docker build -t jenkins/taqc .
 ```

-When the image is generate is needed to create the container for the running of jenkins, whit the follow commands:
+When the image is generate is needed to create the container for the running of jenkins, with the follow commands:

 ```bash
 # generate the container with the image created
 docker run -p 8080:8080 jenkins/taqc
 ```

-With the container ganerate, you will have the step to run jenkins already.
+With the container generate, you will have the step to run jenkins already.

 Now in the Jenkins already running, is needed to link the repository with the Jenkins, in this case when is created a Job, the configuration have the option to link the repository to this Job, in this same configuration, is needed to point to the Jenkinsfile, in this case the Jenkinsfile have all the commands or necessity's to run the test.

-With this already setup, like is clare in the Jenkinsfile, the test are run with a creation of an .XML file that have all the results done with the test, fo the use of this file is needed to have the Junit plugins in jenkins, this one can find in the configuration of the jenkins.
-When is installed you can see more clear the results of the file.
+With this setup already in place, the tests generate an XML file containing all the results, as specified in the Jenkinsfile.
+To use this file, the JUnit plugin must be installed in Jenkins.
+You can find this plugin in the Jenkins configuration.
+Once installed, Jenkins provides a clearer view of the test results from the file.